bhardwajkaran054/MongoClient/README.md

 ## Getting our workspace ready
 The complete project is available on Github here.
 Feel free to fork it and clone it for your own use!.
 In order to follow along, you will need a MongoDB database.
 You can use a MongoDB database running locally, or easily create a free database using MongoDB Atlas.
-**make sure you have internet connection when you are using "MongoDB Compass connection string"**
+**make sure you have internet connection when you are using "MongoDB Compass connection string"**.
-* Install Visual Studio andÂ .NET Framework (Visual Studio 2019)
+* Install Visual Studio and .NET Framework (Visual Studio 2019)
 * Install MongoDB locally or Create a free database using MongoDB Atlas

 ---